Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification: Introduction

 \section{Introduction}

-Autonomous surgical robots have the potential to help solve the growing disparity between the population's need for surgery and the number of available surgeons~\cite{zhang2020physician,attanasio2021autonomy}.
+Autonomous surgical robots have the potential to help solve the growing disparity between the population's need for surgery and the number of available surgeons~\citep{zhang2020physician,attanasio2021autonomy}.
 However, surgical robot learning and automation is particularly challenging due to the nuanced and risk-sensitive nature of the tasks, the partially observable and deformable nature of the environment, and the scarcity of available data.
 In particular, because autonomous surgical system failures can be detrimental to patient health, it is crucial that these autonomous systems take into account uncertainty so that the system can safely cede control to the surgeon before causing any harm.
-Therefore, we aim to develop an autonomous surgical soft-tissue manipulation system that is capable of reasoning over predictive uncertainty to detect task failure early in the robot's operation (see Fig.~1).
+Thus, we aim to develop an autonomous surgical soft-tissue manipulation system that is capable of reasoning over predictive uncertainty to detect task failure early in the robot's operation (see Fig.~1).
 In doing so, our goal is to mitigate the risk of system failures while still offloading the work of soft-tissue manipulation to the robot, whenever it is safe to do so.

 Our main goal is to enable uncertainty-based task failure prediction in the domain of soft-tissue manipulation.
 To this end, we build on recent advances in robot learning for deformable object manipulation.
-In particular, we focus on the recently proposed, state-of-the-art DeformerNet framework~\cite{thach2023deformernet} which uses large-scale self-supervised training in simulation to learn a closed-loop policy for manipulating deformable objects to desired goal geometries.
+In particular, we focus on the recently proposed, state-of-the-art DeformerNet framework~\citep{thach2023deformernet} which uses large-scale self-supervised training in simulation to learn a closed-loop policy for manipulating deformable objects to desired goal geometries.
 While DeformerNet has been shown to perform well on in-distribution tissue, inter-human variability can lead to erroneous outputs, which can pose a safety risk.
-We propose to address this issue through quantifying the predictive uncertainty of DeformerNet, eliminating potentially incorrect and harmful manipulations of the tissue.
+We propose to address this issue through quantifying the predictive uncertainty of DeformerNet.